mabalija/azure-databricks-labs/db-labs-00-dbcli/README.md

 7. Paste the token created previously
 8. Run the command **databricks workspace ls** and you must see atleast two folders like Users and Shared

-*Note: You can use multiple profiles to connect to various Databricks workspaces from the same Databricks CLI*
+**Note: You can use multiple profiles to connect to various Databricks workspaces from the same Databricks CLI**

 ## Get familiarity with commands

+1. Run the help command, `databricks -h`
+    This command will display various sub-commands like clusters, jobs, fs etc

+2. Run the help command on a sub-group, `databricks clusters -h` This command returns the operations available on **clusters** sub-command

-1. List the files under your workspace - replace the exmaple below with your username and your company with your company name for Databricks workspace
+3. List the files under your workspace - replace the exmaple below with your username and your company with your company name for Databricks workspace
     **databricks workspace ls /Users/example@yourcompany.com**

-2. List the databricks clusters
+4. List the databricks clusters
     **databricks clusters list**

-3. List the runtime versions of the spark clusters
+5. List the runtime versions of the spark clusters
     **databricks clusters spark-versions**

-4. DBFS commands: List the files in DBFS
+6. DBFS commands: List the files in DBFS
     **databricks fs ls**

-5. DBFS Commands: Copy the local files into DBFS **dbfs cp <Path to Local file>/test.txt dbfs:/test.txt**
+7. DBFS Commands: Copy the local files into DBFS **dbfs cp <Path to Local file>/test.txt dbfs:/test.txt**

+8. Run the groups command, `databricks groups list` This command lists all the available groups in the current databricks workspace

+9. Run the command, `databricks groups list-members --group-name admins` This command will display the user names under the group **admins**

+10. Run the command `databricks groups create --group-name dev-group` This command will create a new group called dev-group

+11. Run the jobs command, `databricks jobs -h`

+12. Run the command, `databricks jobs list`